The Ultimate List of the Best Places to Live in Philadelphia

 Living in the City of Brotherly Love

 Relocating to a big city such as Philly will bring you many diverse and exciting opportunities.
 If you’re getting a bit of anxiety about moving out, be prepared to live in a big, diverse location with a small-town vibe to it, rich history, and a vibrant cultural scene.
-Our moving day tips such as creating a household inventory list or a photo inventory can help you stay organized and on schedule.
+Our moving day tips such as creating a household inventory list or a photo inventory, and finding free packing materials for moving, can help you stay organized and on schedule.

 Picking the right location to settle down will depend solely on your needs and lifestyle choices.
 Philly has the spot for everybody, from good school districts to busy business centers, where every person can find exactly what they have been looking for all along.